 Error handling and exceptions

-Handling errors well is essential when you are building your server.
-To simplify things, Serverpod allows you to throw an exception on the server, serialize it, and catch it in your client app.
+Serverpod allows you to throw an exception on the server, serialize it, and catch it in your client app.

 If you throw a normal exception that isn't caught by your code, it will be treated as an internal server error.
 The exception will be logged together with its stack trace, and a 500 HTTP status (internal server error) will be sent to the client.
-On the client side, this will throw a non-specific ServerpodException, which provides no more data than a session id number which can help identifiy the call in your logs.
+On the client side, this will throw a non-specific ServerpodException, which provides no more data than a session id number which can help identify the call in your logs.

 Use the Serverpod Insights app to view your logs.
 It will show any failed or slow calls and will make it easy to pinpoint any errors in your server.